dotnet/docs/docs/core/introduction.md

 ## Support

 .NET is supported by Microsoft on Windows, macOS, and Linux.
-It's updated for security and quality regularly, on the second Tuesday of each month.
+It's updated regularly for security and quality, on the second Tuesday of each month.

 .NET binary distributions from Microsoft are built and tested on Microsoft-maintained servers in Azure and follow Microsoft engineering and security practices.